Strict liability

 On the other hand, US courts typically rule the following activities as not "ultrahazardous": parachuting, drunk driving, maintaining power lines, and letting water escape from an irrigation ditch.

-Traditional criminal offenses that require no element of intent (mens rea) include statutory rape and felony murder.
+In the English system, in reality, responsibility is tailored to the evidentiary system: that is, to the admissibility of defenses and excuses capable of neutralizing the punishability of the actus reus; and therefore the different forms of strict liability can be differentiated according to the defenses allowed by the individual legal systems.

 Tort law

 In tort law, strict liability is the imposition of liability on a party without a finding of fault (such as negligence or tortious intent).
 The claimant need only prove that the tort occurred and that the defendant was responsible.
 The law imputes strict liability to situations it considers to be inherently dangerous.
 It discourages reckless behaviour and needless loss by forcing potential defendants to take every possible precaution.
 It has the beneficial effect of simplifying and thereby expediting court decisions in these cases, although the application of strict liability may seem unfair or harsh, as in Re Polemis.

 Under the English law of negligence and nuisance, even where tortious liability is strict, the defendant may sometimes be liable only for the reasonably foreseeable consequences of his act or omission.

 An early example of strict liability is the rule Rylands v Fletcher, where it was held that "any person who for his own purposes brings on his lands and collects and keeps there anything likely to do mischief if it escapes, must keep it in at his peril, and, if he does not do so, is prima facie answerable for all the damage which is the natural consequence of its escape".
 If the owner of a zoo keeps lions and tigers, he is liable if the big cats escape and cause damage or injury.

 In strict liability situations, although the plaintiff does not have to prove fault, the defendant can raise a defense of absence of fault, especially in cases of product liability, where the defense may argue that the defect was the result of the plaintiff's actions and not of the product, that is, no inference of defect should be drawn solely because an accident occurs.
 If the plaintiff can prove that the defendant knew about the defect before the damages occurred, additional punitive damages can be awarded to the victim in some jurisdictions.

 The doctrine's most famous advocates were Learned Hand, Benjamin Cardozo, and Roger J. Traynor.

 Strict liability is sometimes distinguished from absolute liability.
 In this context, an actus reus may be excused from strict liability if due diligence is proved.
 Absolute liability, however, requires only an actus reus.